EdgeTX/themes/README.md

 # Themes directory for third party themes for EdgeTX

-If you need themes compatiable with EdgeTX v2.5, please use the branch selection menu above to select '2.5'.
+For EdgeTX v2.5 compatible themes, please [goto the 2.5 branch](/tree/2.5).

 To download all themes, hit the green `Code` button above and choose `Download ZIP`.
 Alternatively you can git clone the whole repo with a git tool of your choice.